 Best Thermal Running Jackets

-North Face Isolite Jacket.
+North Face Terra Metro Jacket.
 We hesitate to say that we are recommending one jacket over the others — this entire list is carefully screened.
-But the Isolite might be the most versatile jacket on this list.
+But the Terra Metro might be the most versatile jacket on this list.
 With a poly shell, it is a little different than the other North Face models that have more of a soft outer shell.
 The performance, though, is excellent.
 This jacket does a great job of keeping runners warm, and has enough of a shell feature to keep wind off and lighter rain out.
 The range-of-motion in the jacket is excellent, leaving some room for base layers on those days when you might need to think about layering up.
 A little more spendy, but still a good investment when found at the price point of around $170.

 Best Running Shell Jackets

 Arcteryx Trino Jacket.
 We had to include an Arcteryx on the list, even though they tend to run expensive.
 At $225, the Trino is not even the top-of-the-line from Arcteryx but we think it is an excellent jacket for many.
 This can double as a ski shell or mountain jacket, but we have use it as a running jacket and it performs extremely well.
 The Gore-Tex shell give it good water-resistance and excellent wind proofing qualities.
 The collar is very comfortable with a soft-brushed fabric, and we love the reliable drawstrings and zippers.
 One thing that Arcteryx does better than anyone else is putting pockets on garments in a way that keeps them very sleek and form-fitting.
 The Trino has four pockets, but you would never know it unless you have something bulky in one of them.
 At $225, it is not the cheapest shell out there, but we can tell you that it will look like brand new in 5 years and you will be happy with it.